pygfx/wgpu-py/codegen/README.md

 The update process to follow:

 * Download the latest `wgpu.h`.
-* Run `python codegen` to generate code, patches and report.
+* Run `python codegen` to generate code, apply patches, and produce a report.
 * Diff the report for new differences to take into account.
 * Diff `rs.py` to see what structs and functions have changed.
 Lines marked with a FIXME comment should be fixed.
 Others may or may not.
   Use `wgpu.h` as a reference to check available functions and structs.
-  You can use the codegen to annotate a struct or function call if needed.
-* `python wgpu.codegen` again to validate that all is well.
+* Run `python wgpu.codegen` again to validate that all is well.

 ## Further tips